zb-coder/CV/README.md

 | **Something else worked on** | A webapp to do y. | Ruby              |

 ## Work Experience

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

 **Medical Secretary at the Genetics Clinic - NHS** (24th June 2019 – 13th September 2019 – Temporary Job through REEDS)
 -	Edited letters, put them in envelopes and sent them to the appropriate recipients.